 Accreditation in higher education is a process of peer review for colleges, universities, and educational programs.
-In the U.S., accreditation is carried out through private, nonprofit organizations designed for this specific purpose.
+In the U.S., accreditation is carried out through private, nonprofit organizations rather than the federal government.
 Cornell is accredited through the Middle States Commission on Higher Education, the accrediting agency for educational institutions in the mid-Atlantic region recognized by the federal government.

 Accreditation is voluntary but it is required in order for students to gain access to federal funds including student grants and loans.
-Non-accredited institutions are not eligible for federal financial aid.
+Non-accredited institutions are not eligible to receive for federal financial aid.

 Types of Accreditation

 - Specialized and Professional Accreditation: Specialized and professional accreditors operate throughout the country and review programs and some single-purpose institutions.
 At Cornell, there are 21 programs that have specialized or professional accreditation.

-Both regional and specialized accreditors undertake the task of accreditation in similar ways: each typically requires a self-study by the institution or program under review, a review by peers (including a site visit in most cases), and a judgment about accredited status.
-These judgments are based on standards of quality developed by the accrediting organization in consultation with the higher education community.
+Accreditation typically requires a thorough self-study by the institution or program under review followed by a review by peers who visit campus.
+Accreditation judgments are based on standards of quality developed by the accrediting organization in consultation with the higher education community.